|Follow PSU Cross Country:||Follow @PennStateTFXC|

 During his first season at the helm of the Penn State cross country program, the Nittany Lions continued their storied success.
 Fifth-year senior Matt Fischer led the Nittany Lion men throughout the 2014 campaign as he finished eighth at the Big Ten meet, won the Mid-Atlantic Regional and advanced to the NCAA Cross Country Championships for the second-straight year.
 He ended his Penn State cross country career with a 167th-place finish at the NCAA meet.
 Fischer garnered second team All-Big Ten honors and was named the Mid-Atlantic Men's Cross Country Athlete of the Year.

 Gondak has also been widely recognized by the coaching community as he was named United States Track and Field/Cross Country Association (USTFCCCA) Mid-Atlantic Region Assistant Coach of the Year during the indoor season in 2009 and again for his efforts during the 2010 outdoor season.
 Gondak swept the Mid-Atlantic awards in 2013, winning the USTFCCCA Mid-Atlantic Men's Assistant Coach of the Year award during both the indoor and outdoor seasons.
-He was most recently named USTFCCCA Mid-Atlantic Men's Assistant Coach of Year during the 2014 indoor track & field season.
+He was most recently named USTFCCCA Mid-Atlantic Men's Assistant Coach of Year during the 2014 indoor track & field season, and earned the USTFCCCA Mid-Atlantic Region Coach of the Year award for his efforts during the 2015 cross country season.

 In his first year at the helm of the Penn State track & field program, Gondak led the Nittany Lion men to the top ranking spot in the region and a top-ten national ranking during the Indoor season.